bongochong/CombinedPrivacyBlockLists/README.md

 + [**combined-final-win.dat**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final-win.dat): Is an IP blocklist suitable for use in torrent clients like Halite for Windows.<sup>1</sup> The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.<sup>2</sup>

 * [**combined-final.p2p**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/combined-final.p2p): Is an IP blocklist suitable for use in torrent clients like qBitTorrent<sup>3</sup> and Transmission<sup>4</sup> under any OS.
-The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.
+The list is merged from BlueTack levels 1 and 2, then deduped and sorted using homemade bash scripts.<sup>5</sup>

 - [**newhosts-final.hosts**](https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/newhosts-final.hosts): Is an ad and tracker-blocking hosts list, taken from MVPS, PGL Yoyo, Malware Domain List, and Hosts-File, then merged, sorted and deduped using homemade bash scripts.